recloudstream/color-picker-android/README.md

 </PreferenceScreen>
 ```

-Note: Using AndroidX's `PreferenceFragmentCompat`?
-Then use `com.jaredrummler.android.colorpicker.ColorPreferenceCompat`

-You can add attributes to customize the `ColorPreference`:
+You can add attributes to customize the `ColorPickerPreference`:

 | name                | type      | documentation                                                                         |
 |---------------------|-----------|---------------------------------------------------------------------------------------|